jackzensen/culveysite/README.md

 Website

-To start the website locally on your device, install dependencies using `npm install react-chartjs-2 chart.js` and finally `npm start` in the command line.
+To start the website locally on your device, install dependencies and change your current working directory to frontend.
+Boot the api server using `node src/api/Api.js` and finally `npm start` in the command line.
 If successful, it should automatically direct your browser to http://localhost:3000.
 Further information can be found in README-react.md

 PostGreSQL